 The grade point earned at Hope College is that which is provided the student upon graduation.
-For all ensuing official purposes, the record of the student shall be that which he obtains at Hope College.
+For all ensuing official purposes, the record of the students shall be that which they obtain at Hope College.

 STUDENT RECORDS: STATEMENT OF POLICY